MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-entra-id-explore.md

 - The **Client Secret**, which is a requirement for Confidential Client Applications
 - The **Microsoft Entra ID Authority**, which includes your AAD tenant ID.

-In this sample, these values are read from the [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/2-Authorization-I/call-graph/src/main/resources/authentication.properties) file using a properties reader in the class [Config.java](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/2-Authorization-I/call-graph/src/main/java/com/microsoft/azuresamples/msal4j/helpers/Config.java).
+In this sample, these values are read from the `authentication.properties` file using a properties reader in the class `Config.java`.

 ### Step-by-step walkthrough